OpcodePete/FreeNAS/README.md

 mkdir myextusb
 mount -t ntfs /dev/da1s1 /mnt/myextusb/

+# Notes:
-# To mount FAT32 filesystems, use: -t msdosfs -o large
+# 1. To mount FAT32 filesystems, use: -t msdosfs -o large
+# 2. Creating a directory under /mnt (or higher) will not be preserved after a reboot, as this is treated as ROM by FreeNAS.
 ```

-Note: Creating a directory under /mnt (or higher) will not be preserved after a reboot, as this is treated as ROM by FreeNAS.

 6. Copy the files to your storage drive